rocky-linux/documentation/docs/labs/systems_administration_II/lab4-advanced_system_process_monitoring.md

     The output shows the files and directories that are automatically created by the cgroup subsystem to manage and monitor the resources for the cgroup.

-### 2. Setting Resource Limits

 #### To set a new memory resource limit

 1. Let's set a memory resource limit to limit memory usage to 4096 bytes (4kB).
    To restrict processes in the cgroup to use a maximum of 4kB of memory type:

     ```bash
       echo 4096 | sudo tee /sys/fs/cgroup/exercise_group/memory.max